Why Do Goldfish Come To The Top Of The Water? (Is It Normal?)

 To improve the water quality, you should clean the filter, change the filter media if required, and do a quick water change.

-2. Insufficient aeration.
+2. Insufficient Aeration

 Aerating the water will increase the amount of dissolved oxygen in it.